FourthState/plasma-research/PlasmaMVP/feeStructure.md

 ## Problem:
 There needs to be an incentive for validators to run a full node on the plasma side chain.
 The obvious economic incentive is to charge fees on any spent utxo.
 Due to the high volume of transactions per block, 2^16 slots, the fees per transactions will remain relatively low.

-GOAL: Due to the role of confirm signatures, we need to ensure that the proposer responsible for a block can securely withdraw their rightfully earned fees in the scenario of a mass exit.
+**GOAL**: Due to the role of confirm signatures, we need to ensure that the proposer responsible for a block can securely withdraw their rightfully earned fees in the scenario of a mass exit.

 ## Potential Solutions:

 ### Fee Budget:
 We can require all participants of the side chain to allocate and bond a fee budget of Ether on the rootchain.
-In addition to the previous constraints on what constitutes a valid transaction, we impose that any accounts attempting to spend a transcation must specify a fee denomination in the txBytes that is checked against the rootchain.
+In addition to the previous constraints on what constitutes a valid transaction, we impose that any users attempting to spend a transcation must specify a fee denomination in the txBytes that is checked against the rootchain.
 Per every transaction processed, the validator for a current round will deduct from all corresponding participant's fee budget.
 However, this opens up another order of complexity that we would like to avoid.

 Does this change introduce a new challenge mechansim?
 Are there checks to ensure that the validator only deducts the fee amount as specified in the txBytes?
 How much code will this change/introduce in the rootchain?